stompydragons/hello-world/README.md

 * [04_DataAnalysisShort](https://github.com/stompydragons/stompy-learns/tree/master/04_DataAnalysisShort "Short Data Analysis course folder") - A short data analysis course I took in February 2018 that made me so angry, I redid the instructors scripts as a Jupyter notebook with pandas DataFrames, which I'd learned in a course last year.
 Probably only valuable for making me so irritated I went off and did this work!

+* [05_DoingDataAnalysis](https://github.com/stompydragons/stompy-learns/tree/master/05_DoingDataAnalysis "In depth data analysis folder") - This was a much longer data analysis course I took from February to mid-March 2018 that took me through the whole process, from getting data, cleansing/munging it, feature engineering, all the way to building my first logistic regression models.
+It used the Titanic challenge dataset from Kaggle so part of the course also took me through making a submission to the Titanic course.
+I actually got into the top 47%, which doesn't seem amazing until you remember that I hadn't done any artificial intelligence since university and things have changed a lot since 2004.
+The notebooks go through everything I was learning and are part notes, part code, far less frustrated than the previous data analysis course.

 KJ